EmilyMarkowitz-NOAA/BestScriptingPractices/README.md

 --------

 So, what is actually happening in this script?
 I just wrote it, so I know, in this moment, exactly what is going on.
-But will “futrue me” know?
+But will “future me” know?
 They are pretty forgetful and like quick answers.
 As to not upset them, it might be best to write them a few notes in the document right now.
 We can easily do that with a single hash mark (\#) before comment